 When the shellac was dry I taped off the top.

-Learn everything you need to know about chalk painting furniture here!
+Learn everything you need to know about how to chalk paint furniture here!

-Check out this list of the best matte black paint for furniture here.
+Check out this list of the best matte black paint for furniture.

 It took 2 coats to get everything painted.
 I also touched up the paint on the inside of the drawers with a paintbrush.

-Read this post to learn more about The Best Paint Brush for Painting Furniture.
+Read this post to learn more about the Best Paint Brushes for Painting Furniture.

 While that last coat of paint dried, I added some water-based poly into the paint sprayer that still had a little bit of black paint in it.